Detection of roton and phonon excitations in a spin-orbit coupled Bose-Einstein condensate with a moving barrier: Critical velocities of the homogeneous system

 A suitable ansatz for the ground-state wave functions of the plane-wave phase is given by $\psi_i(\bm{r})=\sqrt{n}\varphi_i e^{ikx}$ with the normalization condition $|\varphi_1|^2+|\varphi_2|^2=1$.
 Here $k$ is the quasimomentum of the plane wave, and $n$ is the density of the atoms.
 The parameters $\varphi_{1,2}$ and $k$ can be determined by substituting the ansatz into Eq.~(\ref{eq:energy}) and then minimizing the resulting free energy functional $F=\mathcal{E}-\mu N$, where $\mu$ is the chemical potential and $N$ is the number of atoms.
 This leads to the stationary Gross-Pitaevskii (GP) equations

 and the collective excitation spectrum can be calculated once the ground state and chemical potential are known.
+Here, the units of the density $n$ and interaction strength $g$ are $k^3_{\mathrm{Ram}}$ and $\hbar^2/mk_{\mathrm{Ram}}$, respectively.
 By considering the system to be perturbed by a weak external field, one can write the total wave function as a sum of the ground-state wave function and perturbation terms as

 where $\omega$ is the excitation energy.
 The amplitudes of the perturbations are given by $u_{i}(\bm{r})$ and $v_{i}(\bm{r})$ ($i=1,2$) and they satisfy the normalization condition

 Substituting $\Psi_{1,2}$ into the time-dependent GP equations lets one obtain the Bogoliubov$-$de Gennes (BdG) equations~\cite{Dalfovo}